 Encompass is a partnership between the Police, Local Authority and designated staff, known as Key Adults.
 Working together to safeguard children, the Police will inform us about any domestic abuse incident where a child or young person has been present.
 In the short term this will enable us to take appropriate steps to support students during what could be an emotionally difficult day.
 In its simplest form, they are given some leeway, comfort and support.
-Early help will also be considered to offer an holistic package of support to families experiencing domestic abuse. (see flow chart below).
+Early Help will also be considered to offer an holistic package of support to families experiencing domestic abuse. (see flow chart below).

 Fortalice provide support around Domestic Abuse and can be contacted on: 0800 2000247 and 01204 365677.
 We can also gain free advice from an Education Psychologist about how best to offer support.
 OE Teachers' National Helpline on 0204 513 9990.
-Monday to Friday, 8am-1pm See flow chart appendices 15.
+Monday to Friday, 8am-1pm.
+The resources available through encompass are available on their website.
+See flow chart appendices 15.